Algorithmic Authority and Why it Can’t be Trusted

 Independent researchers, academics, industry professionals, entrepreneurs… If slapped with a manual penalty for doing something Google disapproves of — not necessarily selling links — are they really less authoritative in their area of expertise?

 Of course not.

-For now, be cautious about where we place our own trust.
-That, and avoid perpetuating these myths by amplifying subjective and faulty evaluations on behalf of ourselves and our clients by seeking validation through algorithms and the ranking lists that employ them.
+For now, be cautious about where we place our trust.
+That, and stop amplifying subjective and faulty evaluations on behalf of ourselves and our clients.
+And maybe stop seeking validation through algorithms and the ranking lists that employ them in the first place.